tjj9020/kinable/PROJECT_PLAN.md

         *   Integrate event publishing into relevant services (e.g., `BillingLedgerFunction` for token warnings, `ModerationEngine` Step Function for flags).
         *   Add notification preferences in the Parent Dashboard (e.g., opt-in/out for certain notification types).
     *   **Multi-Region Consideration**: SNS Topics and SES configurations are regional.
 Notifications should be triggered and sent from the user's primary region.
 Manage templates per region if they have regional content.
-    *   **Definition of Done**: Users receive notifications for configured events based on their preferences.
+    *   **Definition of Done**:
+        * Users receive real notifications for configured events based on their preferences.
+        * Integration tests verify correct delivery of notifications through actual SNS/SES.
+        * Regional isolation is properly maintained.
     *   **Commit Point**: After notification system is implemented and tested.

 ---